carpentries-incubator/geospatial-python/_episodes/08-crop-raster-data.md

 <img src="../fig/E08-02-crop-raster-bounding-box-01.png" title="Bounding boxes of AoI over the raster"  width="512" style="display: block; margin: auto;" />

 Seeing from the location of the polygons, the crop fields (red) only takes a small part of the raster.
-Therefore before actual processing, we can first crop the raster to our area of interest.
+Therefore, before actual processing, we can first crop the raster to our area of interest.
 The `clip_box` function allows one to crop a raster by the min/max of the x and y coordinates.
 Note that we are cropping the original image `true_color_image` now, and not the overview image `overview_image`.